SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-jenkins.md

 ## Analyzing a .NET solution
 **Global Configuration**
-This step is mandatory if you want to trigger any of your analyses with the SonarScanner for MSBuild.
+This step is mandatory if you want to trigger any of your analyses with the SonarScanner for .NET.
 You can define as many scanner instances as you wish.
 Then for each Jenkins job, you will be able to choose which launcher to use to run the SonarQube analysis.
 1. Log into Jenkins as an administrator and go to **Manage Jenkins > Global Tool Configuration**
 1. Click on **Add SonarScanner for MSBuild**
 1. Add an installation of the latest available version.
 Check **Install automatically** to have the SonarScanner for MSBuild automatically provisioned on your Jenkins executors